vinser/flibgolite/README.md

 # OPDS-server port so opds can be found at http://<server name or IP-address>:8085/opds
 PORT: 8085
 ```
-You can change the number of books your book reader will load when you page (pulldown the screen)
+You can change the number of books your bookreader will load when you page (pulldown the screen)

 ```yml
 # OPDS feeds entries page size